QiuYukang/5G-LENA/tutorial/source/tutorial.rst

     +0.400000000s 6 UdpClient:Send(): TraceDelay TX 100 bytes to 7.0.0.2 Uid: 8 Time: +0.4s
     +0.400000000s 6 UdpClient:Send(): TraceDelay TX 1252 bytes to 7.0.0.3 Uid: 9 Time: +0.4s

-These first two packets were sent at the same time to two different UEs, from node 6.
+These first two packets were sent at the same time to two different UEs, from node 6, which identifies the node that simulates the remote host.
 Next, observe the first packet arrivals on the UEs via the ``log.server.out`` file:

 .. sourcecode:: text